 Enforcement to start in 2021

-TfL regognises that the industry is way behand in the rollout of the safety measures required and they have stated that in the light of the Covid Epidemic this will give the freight industry more time to meet the new standards.
+TfL recognises that the industry is way behind in the rollout of the safety measures required and have already extended this deadline from the original date of 26th October 2020.

 Find Out What You Need To Do Now